kpcoulter87/KT_Cybersecurity_Project_I/README.md

 The files in this repository were used to configure the network depicted below.

-!KT_Cybersecurity_Project_I/ELK VM.pdf
+[ELK Stack Deployment Network Diagram] KT_Cybersecurity_Project_I/ELK VM.pdf

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to recreate the entire deployment pictured above.
+Select portions of the Ansible file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._